igorski/tuning-spork/README.md

 ## Roadmap

-* Show all chords that belong to a chosen scale
+* Show chord fingerings
 * List of tunings to select from
+* Mobile view
 * Fancy stylesheet
 * "Name my chord" (draw a chord on the fretboard and get the chord name and compatible scales)